jonnonz1/nz-statute-book/acts/public/1973/rates-rebate-act-1973.md

 ### 2 Interpretation
 (1) In this Act, unless the context otherwise requires,—
+  - **cardholder** has the meaning given in regulation 282 of the Social Security Regulations 2018
   - **child** means a person under the age of 18 years who is not married or in a civil union or a de facto relationship
   - **dependant** , in relation to any ratepayer, means— (a) a child who, at the commencement of the rating year in respect of which an application for a rebate under this Act is made, is a child who ordinarily resides on the property in respect of which the rates are payable and is a child—